legendu-net/blog/docs/articles/2018/09/ssh-tunnel/index.md

 The created SSH tunnel is essentially a socks5 proxy and can be accessed as `localhost:1080`.
-If you want the tunnel (socks5 proxy) to be accessible by other machines as well rathe than the localhost only, you can bind it to all IPs.
+If you want the tunnel (socks5 proxy) to be accessible by other machines as well rather than the localhost only, you can bind it to all IPs.

 ```